This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Hydroelectric plants generally provide an additional 20 percent of Armenia’s electricity demand, but the levels of generation depend on seasonality and rainfall patterns.
 Thermal power provides the bulk of the remaining generation.

-Since 2006, Electric Networks of Armenia (ENA) has been the sole electric power distributor in the country.
+From 2006 to 2022, Electric Networks of Armenia (ENA) has been the sole electric power distributor in the country.
 It is Armenia’s largest employer and serves approximately 985,000 electric utility customers.
 ENA’s owner, Tashir Group, announced that, in cooperation with international financial institutions, it will invest about $900 million in upgrading the network infrastructure in the next few years.

-The High Voltage Electric Networks–a state monopoly operated as a closed joint stock company—manages the assets of Armenia’s transmission network, performs operational and maintenance functions, and implements necessary investment programs.
+The High Voltage Electric Networks—a state monopoly operated as a closed joint stock company—manages the assets of Armenia’s transmission network, performs operational and maintenance functions, and implements necessary investment programs.
 The Electro Power System Operator CJSC is responsible for the strategic functioning of Armenia’s power system.
 The Public Services Regulatory Commission establishes the procedures for setting and reviewing tariffs.
 The Settlement Center conducts commercial settlements between generators and the ENA; manages electricity imports and exports; and monitors metering and billing services to wholesale market participants.
 The PSRC has issued a license to the Settlement Center to serve as Market Operator under the liberalized power market.